Skip to content

 To provide an example/validate this setting, we entered a rental income property purchase application in Velocity with condo fees.
 The system automatically set the percentage (%) of Condo fees to include to 100% as it was submitted with Rental as the occupancy:

-Note: If the Property Details pop-up was accessed through the Loan Details widget, updates to this tab may only be done when the widget is in edit mode.
+Note: If the Property Details pop-up was accessed through the Loan Details widget, updates to this tab may only be made when the widget is in edit mode.

 Add an Insurance